minodisk/bigquery-runner/README.md

 |---|---|
 |number &#x7C; null|100|

 The number of rows per page.
 If a number is specified, only that number of rows will be fetched and displayed as a result.
-If null is specified, all results will be displayed.
+If null is specified, all results will be fetched and displayed.
 Paging by command `bigqueryRunner.prevPage` or `bigqueryRunner.nextPage`.

 ### `bigqueryRunner.format.type`